I teach computer science to mostly 15 and 16-year olds. And I ♥ what I do!

 Wishing you good luck!

-Here are links to my past presentations.
+Here are links to my past talks and workshops.
 Here's hoping you find something useful!